PRIYANSHUSINGH2003/Tasks-Manager/README.markdown

 ## Project Overview

-The application allows users to create, read, update, and delete (CRUD) tasks and associated comments.
-It emphasizes clean architecture, maintainability, and robust error handling.
-The backend exposes RESTful APIs, and the frontend provides a responsive UI to interact with these APIs.
+The application enables users to perform CRUD (Create, Read, Update, Delete) operations on tasks and their associated comments.
+It prioritizes clean architecture, maintainability, and robust error handling.
+The backend provides RESTful APIs, while the frontend offers a responsive UI to interact with these APIs.

 ## Folder Structure